dfinity/ic-staking-documentation/docs/4-safest-staking-option.md

 ---
 layout: page
 title: 4.
-Tool options
+Safest staking option
 permalink: /safest-staking-option/
 ---

-# IV.
-SAFEST OPTION: How to stake
+# 4. SAFEST OPTION: How to stake

 If you choose to stake with the **safest option**, this chapter is for you.